Reporting Pharmaceutical Fraud

 How We Can Help You Collect Your Reward

-The Oberheiden Law Group has the unique experience and insights of processing whistleblower lawsuits with its former federal prosecutors and health care fraud defense experience.
-Lynette S. Byrd, during her tenure at the Department of Justice, collected millions of dollars on behalf of the federal government in these types of cases.
-She is highly capable in evaluating your case and putting it in the right hands.
+The Oberheiden, P.C. has the unique experience and insights of processing whistleblower lawsuits with its former federal prosecutors and healthcare fraud defense experience.
 Contact us to speak with an experienced lawyer.